friendsofhyperf/components/docs/en/components/async-queue-closure-job.md

 ## Introduction

-`friendsofhyperf/async-queue-closure-job` is an asynchronous queue closure job component for Hyperf.
-It allows you to execute closures as background tasks, with full support for dependency injection and fluent configuration, making the use of asynchronous tasks simpler and more elegant.
+`friendsofhyperf/async-queue-closure-job` is an async queue closure job component for Hyperf.
+It allows you to execute closures as background jobs with full support for dependency injection and fluent configuration, making async tasks simpler and more elegant.

-Unlike the traditional approach of creating task classes, this component enables you to define task logic directly using closures, eliminating the need for additional class files and making the code more concise.
+Unlike traditional job classes, this component lets you define job logic directly with closures, eliminating the need for extra class files and making your code more concise.

 ## Installation